cisagov/Malcolm/docs/development.md

 * `dashboards` - code and configuration for the `dashboards` container for creating additional ad-hoc visualizations and dashboards beyond that which is provided by Arkime Viewer
 * `logstash` - code and configuration for the `logstash` container which parses Zeek logs and forwards them to the `opensearch` container
 * `malcolm-iso` - code and configuration for building an [installer ISO](malcolm-iso.md#ISO) for a minimal Debian-based Linux installation for running Malcolm
-* `name-map-ui` - code and configuration for the `name-map-ui` container which provides the [host and subnet name mapping](host-and-subnet-mapping.md#HostAndSubnetNaming) interface
 * `netbox` - code and configuration for the `netbox`, `netbox-postgres`, `netbox-redis` and `netbox-redis-cache` containers which provide asset management capabilities
 * `nginx` - configuration for the `nginx` reverse proxy container
 * `pcap` - an initially empty directory for PCAP files to be uploaded, processed, and stored